louiss0/slim-route-registry/README.md

     1. The middleware added to the class itself will be registered after the ones on each Method

-    1. The middleware attributes on a class will be registered after the ones applied using the UseMiddlewareAttributes
+    1. The middleware attributes on a class will be registered before the ones applied using the UseMiddlewareAttributes

     1. The UseMiddlewareExceptForAttribute will be the last one to register any middleware